Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="sceneServiceInfo">SceneServiceInfo</a>

 The SceneServiceInfo is a JSON file that describes the capability and data sets offered by an instance of a Scene Service.
 This file is automatically generated by the Scene Server for each service instance and is not part of a Scene Layer Package (SLPK) file.

-### <a name="class-SceneServiceInfo">Class SceneServiceInfo</a>

-The Class SceneServiceInfo describes an active SceneService instance.
-There is exactly one SceneServiceInfo object in a document.
+The implementation details for the scene service REST endpoints are described on the ReadMe documents for each scene layer profile.

-For service examples, see [scene service](../service/SceneService.md).
+For more details, see [SceneServiceInfo](../docs/1.6/SceneServiceInfo.md).

 ### <a name="class-3dSceneLayerInfo">Class 3dSceneLayerInfo</a>

 The Class 3dSceneLayerInfo describes the properties of a single layer in a store.
 It includes the default symbology, or the stylization information, for a layer.
-The symbology is further described in the sub Class [Class DrawingInfo](../docs/1.6/drawingInfo.cmn.md)
+The symbology is further described in the sub Class [Class DrawingInfo](../docs/1.7/drawingInfo.cmn.md)

-For more details regarding Integrated Mesh, 3D objects, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.cmn.md).
+For more details regarding Integrated Mesh, 3D objects, see [3D Scene Layer Info](../docs/1.7/3DSceneLayer.cmn.md).

 For more details regarding point, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.psl.md).